 Hollandaise and Foaming Hollandaise

-You can now watch how to make classic Hollandaise and Foaming Hollandaise Sauce in our Cookery School video lesson - Separate Ways with Eggs Part 1 - below.
+The Delia Online Cookery School: You can now watch how to make Hollandaise and Foaming Hollandaise Sauce in our video, just click the image to play.

-To begin place the egg yolks (see our Video Techniques lesson on How to Separate Eggs), in a small food processor or blender and add some seasoning.
+To begin place the egg yolks in a small food processor or blender and add some seasoning.

 To make the Hollandaise into Foaming Hollandaise: